SteveLeve/reliability-lab-guide/community/CONTRIBUTING.md

-# Contributing to Reliability Lab Setup Guide
+# Contributing to Reliability Lab Guide

 Thank you for your interest in improving the Reliability Lab!